zhengying-liu/autodl-contrib/tfrecord_format/README.md

   - [Example](https://www.tensorflow.org/code/tensorflow/core/example/example.proto) proto, in which we find the extremely important definition of **SequenceExample** proto that we'll use in this challenge.
 - The [Consuming TFRecord data](https://www.tensorflow.org/programmers_guide/datasets#consuming_tfrecord_data) section of TensorFlow's official documentation;
 - Other blog articles on this topics, for example [this article](https://planspace.org/20170323-tfrecords_for_humans/).

+## Notes on SequenceExample formatting convention for AutoDL
+TODO: add more details here.

 ## Providing More Info Is Always Well-received
 You are of course welcome to add more informations in your dataset directory.